Horus Music Publishing

 How often do the collection societies pay Horus Music Publishing?

-When will Horus Music Publishing pay songwriters?
+When will Horus Music Publishing pay Songwriters?

 If I have never registered with a publisher or a PRO before, does that mean all my songs have uncollected publishing royalties?

-If the artist is in a band, do they just need one MMPZ account?
+If the Artist is in a band, do they just need one MMPZ account?

 As a band, do we each have to upload the song to our Horus Music Publishing profile and enter royalty shares and metadata?

-While each band member needs to have a songwriter profile, only one person needs to upload and submit the song.
-When it comes to entering the songwriters’ details, our system will search the database for existing Horus Music Publishing songwriter profiles and map the song to their profiles once submitted to begin PRO registration.
+Although each band member will need to have a songwriter profile on Horus Music Publishing, only one band member needs to upload and submit the song.
+When entering the details of the songwriters (songwriter names, IPI numbers etc.) our system will first search the database for existing songwriter profiles on Horus Music Publishing and map the song to their profiles once submitted to our team to begin PRO registration.
+Royalties will also be split amongst the songwriters and sent to each songwriter profile separately.

-How does a songwriter report their live performances?
+How does a Songwriter report their live performances?

 What is the difference between streaming platform royalty collection through the publisher and through the distributor?